 Your doctor will ask you about your symptoms, and medical and family history.
-The abdomen, pelvis, vaginal, and/or rectal areas will carefully examined.
+The abdominal, pelvic, vaginal, and/or rectal areas will be carefully examined.
 Your doctor may recommend different tests in order to identify tumors and confirm diagnosis.

 If you are having urinary symptoms, your doctor may conduct certain tests to identify abnormalities.
 These may include:

 Urine tests check for the presence of blood, infection, or other abnormal cells in the urine.
-It may help identify or eliminate noncancerous causes of symptoms.
+They may help identify or eliminate noncancerous causes of symptoms.

-Blood tests may helpful to identify markers in the blood.
-For example, tumor markers or specific blood protein levels may be elevated in the presence of cancer.
+Blood tests may identify markers in the blood.
+For example, tumor markers or specific blood proteins may be elevated in the presence of cancer.

 Imaging tests may be used to look for the presence of tumors.
-They can also help assess the size and location of the tumor when located.
+They can also help assess their size and location.
 Some tests use contrast material to highlight structures so images are more clear and detailed.
 Imaging tests may include: CT scanMRI scanIntravenous pyelography

 A bladder biopsy is done during cystoscopy.
 Cystoscopy involves passing a small scope through the urethra and into the bladder.
 Contrast material may be used to highlight cancer cells.
 During a biopsy, suspicious tissue is removed so it can be examined under a microscope.
 This is the only way to confirm a diagnosis.

-In general, cancer is staged from 0-IV.
-Stage 0—Carcinoma in situ—A very localized group of abnormal cells are found in the innermost lining of the bladder.Stage I—Cancer cells are found in the bladder’s deeper tissues, but not in the bladder’s layer of muscle or any lymph nodes.Stage II—Cancer cells have spread to the bladder’s muscles, but not in any lymph nodes.Stage III—Cancer cells have spread through the muscular wall of the bladder to the layer of tissue surrounding the bladder OR possibly to the reproductive organs including the prostate glands.
-No lymph nodes are involved Stage IV—Cancer cells have spread to the tissue that lines the wall of the abdomen and/or pelvis.
+Bladder cancer is staged from 0-IV.
+Stage 0—Carcinoma in situ—A very localized group of abnormal cells are found in the innermost lining of the bladder.Stage I—Cancer cells are found in the bladder’s deeper tissues, but not in the bladder’s layer of muscle or any lymph nodes.Stage II—Cancer cells have spread to the bladder’s muscles, but not in any lymph nodes.Stage III—Cancer cells have spread through the muscular wall of the bladder to the layer of tissue surrounding the bladder OR possibly to the reproductive organs, including the prostate gland.
+No lymph nodes are involved.
+Stage IV—Cancer cells have spread to the tissue that lines the wall of the abdomen and/or pelvis.
 There may be cancer cells identified within lymph nodes and/or in distant locations, such as the liver, lungs, or bone.

 Stages of Bladder Cancer